ad-freiburg/docker-example/README.md

 The program 'inverted_index.py' will create an inverted index from a given input file and serialize it using [Pickle](https://docs.python.org/3/library/pickle.html).

-Usage: `python3 inverted_index.py doc_file`
+Usage: `python3 inverted_index.py [-o OUTPUT] doc_file`

 The expected format of the input file is one document per line, in the format \<title\>TAB\<description\>.
 A file 'movies.tsv' in the expected format is available in '/nfs/students/repro-example/input'.
 It contains 107,769 movies with title and description.
 The program will automatically save the inverted index using [Pickle](https://docs.python.org/3/library/pickle.html).
+Optionally, you can enter your own output file path via the -o flag.
-The output file will have the same base name, appended by 'precomputed_ii.pkl'
+Otherwise, the output file will have the same base name as the input file, appended by 'precomputed_ii.pkl'

 *Note: Since building an inverted index takes a long time, a file ('movies_precomputed_ii.pkl') with a precomputed inverted index is already available in '/nfs/students/repro-example/output'.
 This means you do not have to run this program on the movies dataset.*